kplaney/CoINcIDE/README.md

 # CoINcIDE
-intial repo for network meta-clustering method, CoINcIDE (Cluster Intra and Inter DatasEts)
+intial repo for network meta-clustering method, CoINcIDE (Cluster Intra and Inter DatasEts).
+This research is currently under review for publication.